 What is a Lien?

 Example: The most common types of liens are those that are placed on vehicles or real estate.
-In the case of a vehicle, the individual purchases a vehicle and pays the seller using the funds from the bank, but grants the bank a lien on the vehicle.
-If payments or obligations aren’t met the bank can repossess the car because they hold a lien on it.
+In the case of a vehicle, the individual purchases a vehicle and pays the seller using the funds from the bank, and grants the bank a lien on the vehicle.
+If payments or obligations aren’t met, the bank can repossess the car because they hold a lien on it.

 What is a Real Estate Lien?